Probing neutrino magnetic moments and the XENON1T excess with coherent elastic solar neutrino scattering: Numerical Results

 \begin{itemize} \item For the $\nu_{a}$MM, the next generation experiments give constraints at the level of $ \mathcal{O}(10^{-10})\mu_{B} $ except for xenon-based experiments, which are better than the limit from the combined analysis of COHERENT Ar and CsI data~\cite{Cadeddu:2020lky}.
 Future experimental scenarios provide significantly more stringent constraints and liquid noble gas based and low threshold solid based experiments are capable of the $\mu_{\nu_{l}}$ limit to the $ \mathcal{O}(10^{-10})\mu_{B} $ and $ \mathcal{O}(10^{-11})\mu_{B} $ levels respectively.
-It should be noticed that only future experiments with silicon as the target have the potential to exclude the excess from electron recoil detection results of Xenon1T~\cite{XENON:2020rca}.
+It should be noticed that only future experiments with silicon as the target have the potential to exclude the parameter space to explain the excess from electron recoil results of Xenon1T~\cite{XENON:2020rca}.

-\item It is shown in Figure ~\ref{constraints:NDP} that the CE$ \nu $NS detection in DD experiments provide excellent constraints on the $\nu_{s}$MM model, and both next generation and future experimental scenarios can exclude the parameter space from the Xenon1T excess~\cite{XENON:2020rca}.
+\item It is shown in Figure ~\ref{constraints:NDP} that the CE$ \nu $NS detection in DD experiments provides excellent constraints on the $\nu_{s}$MM model, and both next generation and future experimental scenarios can unambiguously test the parameter space from the Xenon1T excess~\cite{XENON:2020rca}.
 Meanwhile, constraints from these experiments are significantly better than present experimental constraints from Borexino~\cite{Brdar:2020quo}, TEXONO~\cite{Miranda:2021kre,TEXONO:2009knm} and the $ \nu_{s}\rightarrow\nu\gamma $ decay sensitivity from Borexino and Super Kamiokande~\cite{Plestid:2020vqf}.
-Note that there are several sudden changes in the sensitivity curves of silicon-based experiments and future germanium-based experiments, which are resulted from the appearance of different low energy solar neutrino fluxes.
-With the recoil energy threshold, target nuclear mass and sterile neutrino mass considered, it can be easily concluded from the minimal neutrino energy to trigger the $\nu_{s}$MM process in Eq.~(\ref{Emin_ndp}) that the lower sudden changes of future silicon-based curves are from the appearance of the $^7$Be neutrino flux and the presence of CNO neutrino fluxes leads to other sudden changes.
-The $^8$B neutrino flux contributes to the constraints with higher sterile neutrino masses, but the $ pp $ and 0.384 MeV $ ^7 $Be fluxes are not able to provide the constraints beyond 10 eV due to lower recoil energies.
+Note that there are several sudden changes in the sensitivity curves of silicon-based experiments and future germanium-based experiments, which are resulted from the appearance of different low-energy solar neutrino fluxes.
+With the recoil energy threshold, the target nuclear mass and sterile neutrino mass considered, it can be easily concluded from the minimal neutrino energy to trigger the $\nu_{s}$MM process in Eq.~(\ref{Emin_ndp}) that the lower sudden changes of future silicon-based curves are from the appearance of the $^7$Be neutrino flux and the presence of CNO neutrino fluxes leads to the other sudden changes.
+Meanwhile, the $^8$B neutrino flux contributes to the constraints with higher sterile neutrino masses, but the $ pp $ and 0.384 MeV $ ^7 $Be neutrino fluxes are not able to provide the constraints beyond 10 eV due to lower recoil energies.